Ritella/cafecity/README.md

 ## Data sources

-Data are collected from several sources:
+Data for the Seattle implementation are collected from several sources:

 1. The United States Census Bureau, from `https://lehd.ces.census.gov/data/` and `https://www.census.gov/geo/maps-data/data/tiger-geodatabases.html`, for tract shapes, demographic and employment information